gjbex/Fortran-MOOC/docs/text_output.md

 will briefly discuss creating strings.
 The write statement can be applied to a character variable to create a formatted string.
-As an example, consider that you might want to let the number of digits in an edit description for a real number on some runtime conditions.
+As an example, consider that you might want to let the number of digits in an edit description for a real number depend on some runtime conditions.

 ~~~~fortran
 ...